 - Hardware Malfunction

 Recent research indicated that over 40% of users lose data simply because of hardware or system malfunctions.
 What’s truly maddening is that such malfunctions are often entirely avoidable.
 You may, for example, continue using a hard drive that shows signs of breaking down, or you may fail to replace a PC that keeps turning itself off.
+There can also be many other ways to avoid losing data should a hardware failure happen, for example, a business could look to back all their data up using multiple data storage options, such as physical hard drives, cloud backup options, as well as using data centres that can also mitigate data loss with ease.
+Many businesses use data centres for storage capacity, for more information, you can learn more about 4D Data Centres or others that can be accessible for storage solutions.

 - Water Damage